-6 Providing dial-up access
+6 Providing dial-in access

-Your LANCOM VPN supports dial-up connections to permit individual computers full access to your network.
+Your LANCOM router supports dial-in connections to permit individual computers full access to your network.
 This service is also known as RAS (Remote Access Service).
 In principle, the RAS access can be realized in two different ways: